Skip to content

 NegParHyp corpus

 The NegParHyp corpus was built by matching a subset of the MeSH terminology with around 300 documents from AP-HP's clinical data warehouse.
-Matched entities were then labelled for negation, speculation and family context.
+Matched entities were then labelled for hypothesis, speculation and hypothesis context.

 Parameters